 - i.
 The Contractor shall not discriminate in the participation, reimbursement, or indemnification of any provider who is acting within the scope of his or her license or certification under applicable state law, solely on the basis of that license or certification. - ii.
 If the Contractor declines to include individual or groups of providers in its provider network, it shall give the affected providers written notice of the reason for its decision. - iii.
 In all contracts with network providers, the Contractor shall comply with the requirements specified in 42 CFR §438.214. - iv.
-This section may not be construed to:

-- Require the Contractor to subcontract with providers beyond the number necessary to meet the needs of its beneficiaries. - Preclude the Contractor from using different reimbursement amounts for different specialties or for different practitioners in the same specialty. - c.
+This section may not be construed to: - a.
+Require the Contractor to subcontract with providers beyond the number necessary to meet the needs of its beneficiaries. - b.
+Preclude the Contractor from using different reimbursement amounts for different specialties or for different practitioners in the same specialty. - c.
 Preclude the Contractor from establishing measures that are designed to maintain quality of services and control costs and are consistent with its responsibilities to beneficiaries. - 4.
 Requirements that Apply to Indians, Indian Health Care Providers (IHCPs), and Indian Managed Care Entities (IMCEs) (42 CFR §438.14). - i.
 The Contractor shall demonstrate that there are sufficient IHCPs participating in the Contractor's provider network to ensure timely access to services available under this Agreement from such providers for Indian beneficiaries who are eligible to receive services. - ii.
-The Contractor shall require that IHCPs, whether participating or not, be paid for covered services provided to Indian beneficiaries who are eligible to receive services from such providers as follows: - a.
-At a rate negotiated between the Contractor and the IHCP. - b.
-In the absence of a negotiated rate, at a rate not less than the level and amount of payment that Contractor would make for the services to a participating provider, which is not an IHCP. - c.
-Make payment to all IHCPs in its network in a timely manner as required for payments to practitioners in individual or group practices under 42 CFR 447.45 and 447.46. - iii.
-The Contractor shall permit Indian beneficiaries to obtain services covered under this Agreement between the State and the Contractor from out-of-network IHCPs from whom the beneficiary is otherwise eligible to receive such services.
+The Contractor shall pay IHCPs, whether participating or not, for the provision of covered services to Indian beneficiaries who are eligible to receive services from such providers. as follows: - a.
+If the IHCP providing a DMC-ODS service is an Urban Indian Organization, the DMC-ODS county must reimburse the IHCP at a rate negotiated between the